 Five Star Preserve Annual Scholarship

 This annual scholarship is established by Five Star Preserve to be awarded to a junior or senior enrolled in the College of Forestry, Wildlife and Environment with a declared major in Wildlife Enterprise Management.
-Five Star is a six thousand-acre, private upland hunting preserve, nestled between the Appalachian Mountains to the north, and the Southern Coastal Plains to the south in Coosa County, Alabama.
-Five Star is one of the country’s most prestigious upland hunting clubs, offering 14 bird fields, two Continental Courses, Bunker Shoot, Duck Shoot, and turkey and deer hunting.
+Five Star is a six-thousand-acre, private upland hunting preserve, nestled between the Appalachian Mountains to the north and the Southern Coastal Plains to the south in Coosa County, Alabama.
+S. Z. Mitchell settled back in this land after becoming one of the country’s most successful entrepreneurs.
+Mitchell built the Ann Jordan Lodge in the mid-1930s, where he would hunt and entertain with his family, childhood friends and acquaintances from around the globe.
+In 1944, the Mitchell family donated the land, which it continued as a private hunting sanctuary and faculty retreat.
+In 1994, William Reynolds “Bill” Ireland purchased the property and today, Five Star is one of the country’s most prestigious upland hunting clubs, offering 14 bird fields, two Continental Courses, Bunker Shoot, Duck Shoot, Turkey and Deer hunting.

 Garden Clubs of Alabama Endowed Forestry Conservation Scholarship